mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_parallel_cpp.md

 ## Initialization

-When using MindSpore Lite to execute concurrent inference, ModelParallelRunner is the main entry of concurrent reasoning.
-Through ModelParallelRunner, you can initialize and execute concurrent reasoning.
+When using MindSpore Lite to execute concurrent inference, ModelParallelRunner is the main entry of concurrent inference.
+Through ModelParallelRunner, you can initialize and execute concurrent inference.
 Use the RunnerConfig created in the previous step and call the init interface of ModelParallelRunner to initialize ModelParallelRunner.

 ```cpp
 // Build model